-Our drive to be self-sustainable, we understand the difficulties within this but we would love to grow our own crops, use our own water (bore hole) and have a solar as a mechanism to cut down on external bills and costs to help move us to self-sustainability.
+Our aim is to be self-sustainable.
+We understand the difficulties within this but we would love to grow our own crops, use our own water (bore hole), and use solar powered energy to cut down on external bills and costs to help move us to self-sustainability.

 We couldn’t wish for anything more than getting more people involved with Tilinanu.
 As we are still young it would be fantastic to get help, support and guidance from anyone who is interested in the development and progress of Tilinanu.
 With any ideas or thoughts please email: [email protected]

 The dreams and potential for Tilinanu are endless….
 The future holds aspirations that have never been considered by many of the children in Malawi.